Generalizations of generating functions for basic hypergeometric orthogonal polynomials: Introduction

 In this paper, we apply this technique to generalize generating functions for basic hypergeometric orthogonal polynomials in the $q$-analog of the Askey scheme \cite[Chapter 14]{Koekoeketal}.
-These are the Askey-Wilson (Section \ref{AskeyWilsonpolynomials}), Rogers/continuous $q$-ultraspherical polynomials (Section \ref{Rogerscontinuousqultrasphericalpolynomials}), little $q$-Laguerre polynomials (Setion \ref{LittleqLaguerreWallpolynomials}), and $q$-Laguerre (Section \ref{qLaguerrepolynomials}) polynomials.
+These are the continuous $q$-ultraspherical/Rogers polynomials (Section \ref{Rogerscontinuousqultrasphericalpolynomials}), little $q$-Laguerre polynomials (Setion \ref{LittleqLaguerreWallpolynomials}), $q$-Laguerre polynomials (Section \ref{qLaguerrepolynomials}) and the Askey-Wilson polynomials (Section \ref{AskeyWilsonpolynomials}).
 In Section \ref{Definiteintegralsinfiniteseriesandqintegrals}, we have also computed new definite integrals, infinite series, and Jackson integrals (hereafter $q$-integrals) corresponding to our generalized generating function expansions using orthogonality for the studied basic hypergeometric orthogonal polynomials.

+Note that one important class of hypergeometric orthogonal polynomial generating functions which does not seem amenable to our series rearrangement technique are bilinear generating functions.
+The existence of an extra orthogonal polynomial in the generating function, produces multiple summation expressions via the introduction of connection relations for one or both of the polynomials with the sums being formidable to evaluate in closed form.